Primitive/browser4 min read

 How does /browser handle anti-bot detection?+

 Sessions use real residential-quality fingerprints, real-Chrome user-agents, and human-like cadences.
-For high-friction targets (Cloudflare-protected sites, captcha walls), Naïve uses Browserbase as the underlying session provider, which maintains fingerprint pools that avoid most generic anti-bot signals.
+For high-friction targets (Cloudflare-protected sites, captcha walls), Naïve maintains fingerprint pools that avoid most generic anti-bot signals.
 Targets that detect any automation will still detect /browser — there's no magic.

 How much does /browser cost?+